muditbhargava66/5G-NR-Modem-Software-Development/README.md

 ## Simulation and Modeling

-The project includes simulation and modeling scripts to evaluate the performance and behavior of the 5G NR modem.
-To run the simulations and generate the model outputs, use the following commands:
+The project includes simulation models and scripts to evaluate the performance and behavior of the 5G NR modem.
+The simulations cover different channel models (RAS, OFDM, MIMO) and modulation schemes (QPSK, 16-QAM, 64-QAM).

+To run the simulations, use the following command:
 ```
-python models/ras_model.py
 python simulations/ras_simulation.py
 ```

-These scripts will execute the modeling and simulation algorithms and provide insights into the modem's performance.
+The simulation script will execute the modeling and simulation algorithms for various scenarios and provide the average Bit Error Rate (BER) for each scenario.

+## Simulation Results

+The simulation results provide insights into the performance of the 5G NR modem under different channel conditions and modulation schemes.
+The average BER is calculated for each scenario, and the results are plotted using Matplotlib for visual comparison.

+For a detailed analysis of the simulation results, refer to the [Simulation Results Report](docs/simulation_results_report.md) in the `docs/` directory.

 ## Documentation

-Detailed documentation for the project can be found in the [docs/](/docs) directory.
+Detailed documentation for the project can be found in the [docs/](docs/) directory.
 The following documents are available:

-- [ras_design_documentation.md](/docs/ras_design_documentation.md): Provides a comprehensive explanation of the RAS layer design, including architecture, interfaces, and algorithms.
+- [ras_design_documentation.md](docs/ras_design_documentation.md): Provides a comprehensive explanation of the RAS layer design, including architecture, interfaces, and algorithms.
-- [ras_test_plan.md](/docs/ras_test_plan.md): Outlines the test plan for the RAS layer, specifying the test cases, expected results, and test coverage.
+- [ras_test_plan.md](docs/ras_test_plan.md): Outlines the test plan for the RAS layer, specifying the test cases, expected results, and test coverage.
-- [ras_test_report.md](/docs/ras_test_report.md): Presents the test report with the actual results, analysis, and any identified issues or improvements.
+- [ras_test_report.md](docs/ras_test_report.md): Presents the test report with the actual results, analysis, and any identified issues or improvements.

 Please refer to these documents for a deeper understanding of the project's design, testing strategy, and outcomes.